MarcWu77/Graph_HeuristicML_Financial_Fraud/README.md

 ## Heuristic Machine Learning for Graph Data

-### 1. data
+### 1. data & objective

-I  synthesized a set of toy network data.

-Credit card transaction record (toy_fraud.csv):
-"event_id" ->   transaction order
-"from_id"  ->   transaction sender ID
-"to_id" ->      transaction receiver ID
-"amt" ->        transaction amount
-"event_type" -> transaction type (pay/cashout/transfer/repay)
-"from_type" ->  sender type (acct/merchant)
-"to_type"  ->   receiver type (acct/merchant)
-"from_fraud" -> sender annoated as fraud before "to_fraud" ->   receiver annoated as fraud before "txn_time" ->   transaction time
-"isFraud"  ->   transaction annotaed as fraud

-Account attributes (toy_nodes.csv):
-"node_id" -> sender or receiver's ID
-"node_type" -> acct or merchant
-"node_fraud" -> sender or receiver's fraud histoy "overdue_last_1M" -> sender or reveiver's overdue counts in last one month "overdue_last_3M" -> sender or reveiver's overdue counts in last three months "risk_pref_invest" -> the preference of taking risk (scale = 1~10)
+I synthesized a set of toy fraud transactions data.
+The objective is to help risk control sector of a bank detecting fraud transactions OR account.
+Given transactions are naturally dyads and relational data, we may need graph related machine learning method to build the models.

+Data schema explanation is stored in data/schema.txt.

 ### 2. algos

 I integrated three algos: 1) Personalised Page Rank 2) node2vec 3) DBSCAN

-### 3. executation & objective
+### 3. executation

 "heuristic_execute.ipynb" is for RISKY GROUPS DETECTION by first ranking (PPR) and then clustering (node2vec+DBSCAN)